Ionuut08/Ionuut08/README.md

 <p>
 Here are some ideas to get you started:

-- 🔭 I’m currently working on various applications in order to learn more
+- 🔭 I’m currently working on various applications in many languages in order to learn as much as possible.
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning javascript and python.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->